Epistemic Bias Injection: Manipulating LLM Opinion via Selective Context Retrieval: Ethics Considerations

-\hao{ Polarization or bias in LLM generated content is a growing concern.
-We highlighted its threat, but also give a better defense.
-Our findings leave neither the attacker nor the defender with an asymmetrically higher advantage.
-All experiments were conducted in a closed, local environment and had no impact on any external or production systems.}
+Polarization and epistemic bias in LLM-generated content are growing concerns with real societal implications.
+Our work highlights this threat and simultaneously proposes a defense, ensuring that neither attackers nor defenders gain an asymmetrically higher advantage from our findings.
+All datasets used in this work are publicly available and were used solely for research evaluation purposes, with no involvement of human subjects or personally identifiable information.
+All experiments were conducted in a closed, local environment and had no impact on any external or production systems.
+We release our code and benchmark to facilitate reproducibility and to support the research community in developing stronger defenses against opinion manipulation in RAG systems.